 The first product name on the marquee is Tacos though they’re not available in the number or variety of the burritos.
 These tacos showcase seasoned shredded beef, shredded cheese, lettuce and chopped tomatoes on a hard-shell.
 The shredded beef is moist and delicious, tender tendrils of machaca-style beef.
 The tacos are served with salsa which is easily the most piquant offering at Acapulco.

-A few years ago, Sarah Karnasiewicz who would go on to later become senior editor of Saveur magazine told me Acapulco Tacos and Burritos is a place she dreams of nightly in her chile deprived home of New York City.
-For me the dream is of a green chile more piquant to truly bring out the flavors of what has long been one of my favorite burrito joints in New Mexico.
+A few years ago, Sarah Karnasiewicz, a Duke City resident for a short time who would go on to earn a James Beard Award told me Acapulco Tacos and Burritos is a place she dreams of nightly in her chile deprived home of New York City.
+For me the dream is of a green chile more piquant to truly bring out the flavors of what had long been one of my favorite burrito joints in New Mexico.

 Acapulco Tacos & Burritos

 Albuquerque, New Mexico